microsoft/Excel-Labs/README.md

 # Excel Labs, a Microsoft Garage project

-Excel Labs is an Office Add-in for Excel that allows us to release experimental Excel features and gather customer feedback about these features.
-Some Excel Labs ideas may never be incorporated into Excel, but we think the experimentation and feedback this project offers are vital.
+Excel Labs is an Office Add-in for Excel that allows the Excel team to release experimental Excel features and gather customer feedback about them.
+Although some of these features may never be incorporated into Excel, this experimentation and feedback is vital.

 Excel Labs currently includes two features:

 1. Advanced formula environment: An interface designed for authoring, editing, and reusing formulas.
 1. `LABS.GENERATIVEAI`: A custom function that enables you to send prompts to a generative AI model and return the responses directly to the grid.
+This is not part of Microsoft 365 Copilot.

 The [Microsoft Garage](https://garage.microsoft.com) is an outlet for experimental projects for you to try.